phoronix-test-suite/phoronix-test-suite/documentation/phoronix-test-suite.md

 ## Compiler Testing & Masking
 A majority of the test profiles provided by OpenBenchmarking.org to the Phoronix Test Suite are source-based tests.
 Relying upon the upstream source-code for each program under test allows for the tests to be easily brought to new platforms and architectures, avoids any out-of-tree / non-default packaging differences by different distributions and operating systems, and to allow the Phoronix Test Suite user to easily test new compilers and/or compiler options.
 For the source-based tests, the Phoronix Test Suite relies upon a compiler (e.g. GCC, LLVM/Clang, Sun Studio, Open64, et al) being present on the system under test.
 The Phoronix Test Suite does respect *CC/CXX* environment variables and test profiles are expected to honor *CFLAGS/CXXFLAGS* and other compiler settings.

-As of Phoronix Test Suite 3.8, a compiler masking method is utilized for logging compiler options and other settings with each test profile installation.
+The Phoronix Test Suite utilizes a compiler masking method for logging compiler options and other settings with each test profile installation.
 Prior to installing an open-source test, the Phoronix Test Suite determines the intended compiler to be used based upon the pre-set environment variables or the pre-set compiler(s) within the *PATH* environment variable.
 The Phoronix Test Suite then masks the compiler to ensure that any options/flags submitted to the compiler are first passed through pts-core so that they can be logged for later use, then is linked to the original, intended compiler.
 Additionally, other compiler binary names of the same type are blacklisted to prevent their un-intended use (i.e. if a test profile has hard-coded *gcc* in its build script, but *clang* is set as the compiler via *CC* , a sym-link will automatically be created from *gcc* to the masked *clang* for the duration of its test installation).

 The logged compiler data is then used by the Phoronix Test Suite following the test execution process for automated result analysis.
 If there is a detected change in compiler settings, the differences are automatically reported to the test result graphs.
 Additionally, key compiler information (e.g. the compiler optimization level and key libraries that were linked at compile-time) is reported as a footnote on result graphs.
 The Phoronix Test Suite handles all of this in a fully automated manner; test profiles require no changes to take advantage of these compiler-reporting capabilities.